M3nozzi/coronaGraph/README.md

 # CoronaGraph
-> That's a plataform to stay up to date on covid data around world and for each country.
+> That's a plataform to have data about covid19 around the world.
+We can see global data and data for each country.
 If you would like to know more about this project click on this [link](https://www.coronagraph.tk/).

 # About the data
-* The Data us constantly updated by the external API.
+* The Data is constantly updated by the external API, so we can see current data.

 ## Next Features
 - [ ] Improve chart layout